 Besides broadening its legal capabilities, Eastburn and Gray has expanded geographically.
 In 2003, the firm opened an office in Blue Bell, Montgomery County, Pennsylvania, and in 2014, relocated that office to state-of-the-art office space which will accommodate the continued expansion of the firm in Montgomery County.
 In 2022, the firm opened an office in Bethlehem, Lehigh County, Pennsylvania where we are better able to serve our clients throughout the Lehigh Valley.

 Over its history, the firm has always encouraged participation by its members in the affairs of the community.
 Eight of our attorneys have served as president of the Bucks County Bar Association, including: Samuel Gray, Jr.; Art Eastburn, Jr.; William H. Eastburn, III; Frank Gallagher; Jay Karsch; Jeff Finley; Judith A. Algeo and Grace Deon.
-In addition, Marc Jonas, Bob Watson and Mark Cappuccio hold leadership positions at the Montgomery Bar Association.
+In addition, Marc Jonas, Robert R. Watson and Mark Cappuccio have held leadership positions at the Montgomery Bar Association.
 The majority of our attorneys are active in the communities where they live and work.